 Most people drive through France along the brilliant – but expensive - autoroute system, seeing their journey as nothing more than a necessary evil that gets them to their holiday home as quickly as possible.

-Which might be a mistake, because France has some of the best driving roads in the world; if you can spare the time, you can turn the drive down into an enjoyable part of your holiday, rather than a chore that has to be endured.
+Which might be a mistake, because France has some of the best driving roads in the world; if you can spare the time and ensure you’re covered, you can turn the drive down into an enjoyable part of your holiday, rather than a chore that has to be endured.

 Know the rules for driving in France?
 Here's a quick refresher.

 The Route Napoléon starts in Grenoble and finishes in Grasse.
 The 200-mile route replicates that taken by Napoléon in 1815 and is marked by a series of French Imperial Eagle statues.

 It takes in some of the most stunning mountain scenery in Europe and the road itself is so spectacular it regularly features as one of the top ten drives in the world.
 As a result, it can get busy in the summer, especially with bikers.

 If you allow around eight hours to complete it, you’ll have plenty of time to enjoy the scenery and have a leisurely lunch.